Oestrogen (Estradiol) (E2) Testing

 Many metabolic conditions can lead to increased oestradiol levels.
 Illnesses such as impaired liver and kidney function, anaemia or high blood pressure can affect oestradiol levels.

-Following a high oestradiol test result, further testing is recommended to look at the trend of your results over time.
+Following a high oestradiol test result, further testing is recommended to look at the trend of your results over time and further investigation is recommended..

 Interpretation of low oestradiol levels must be done with caution as the levels vary throughout the menstrual cycle and there are also natural daily variations.